Jamie Sendles-White: Club career

 On 1 August 2017, Sendles-White signed for Leyton Orient on a one-year deal.
 After gaining full match fitness, Sendles-White made his Leyton Orient debut a month later in their 4–1 home victory over Guiseley, replacing Henry Ochieng in the 80th minute.
 Sendles-White's contract was mutually terminated by Leyton Orient on 1 March 2018.

 Following his release from Orient, Sendles-White dropped a division to join National League South side St Albans City.
 On the same day, he made his debut in St Albans' 3–1 away defeat against Hungerford Town, playing the full 90 minutes.
 On 20 March 2018, Sendles-White scored his first goal for the club during their 2–0 away victory against Weston-super-Mare.

 After a trial at former club Swindon Town in the summer of 2018, he joined Torquay United in September.
 He made his debut for the Gulls in a 7–0 victory against Lymington Town in the FA Cup.
 After winning the league and promotion to the national league, Sendles-White announced he would leave the club upon the expiry of his contract.

 On 2 September 2019, Sendles-White signed for Crawley Town on a one-year deal with an option for a further year.
 He left the club at the end of the season after failing to agree terms on a new contract.

 On 7 July 2020, Sendles-White agreed a one-year deal with Aldershot Town and was named captain for the 2020/2021 season.
 He rejected a contract offer from the Shots at the end of the season.

 Sendles-White agreed a contract with Southend United in October 2021 but the manager was relieved of his duties the next day, before joining Maidenhead United on a short-term deal on 20 November 2021.
 He left the Magpies in January 2022.

-In March 2022, Sendles-White signed for National League South side Welling United and made his debut in a 2-1 defeat against Hampton & Richmond Borough.
+In March 2022, Sendles-White signed for National League South side Welling United and made his debut in a 2–1 defeat against Hampton & Richmond Borough.
 He was named captain for the final 10 games of the season and helped save the club from relegation.

+In May 2023, Sendles-White signed for fellow National League South side Yeovil Town.
+On 8 February 2024, Sendles-White left Yeovil Town after the mutual agreement to termination of his contract due to limited playing opportunities.
+Following his departure, he joined fellow National League South side Hemel Hempstead Town.

+On 16 October 2024, Sendles-White announced his retirement from playing.